NikOsint/VKratse/README.md

 - Connect server to the DB
 - Rewrite client so that GUI parts communicate using signals, not injections
 - Rewrite web functionality with Boost
-- Rewrite server to be multi-threaded
+- Rewrite server to be multithreaded
 - Implement server rate limiter
 - Implement secure password hashing